Wondering What the Current Babysitting Rates are?

 - Age of the children – A newborn requires much more care than an eight year old.
 If you have a newborn and other children as well, be prepared for babysitting rates to be about $2.00 more per hour.

 - Multiples (twins, triplets, etc.) – Multiples under the age of 2 will also raise babysitting rates by about $2.00 per child per hour.
 If the average babysitter pay in your area is $10.00 per hour for one 2-year-old, then $15 – $16 per hour for 2-year-old or younger triplets sounds about right.

 - The babysitter’s level of experience – Babysitters age 14-17 would probably start at the minimum babysitting rate in your area.
-College age babysitters often get paid a couple of dollars more per hour and then mothers, retirees etc. generally get paid even more because they usually have much more experience and may even be preparing meals or doing light housekeeping as well.
+College age babysitters often get paid a couple of dollars more per hour and then mothers, retirees etc. generally get paid even more.
+Their Higher pay rate is due to the fact that they usually have much more experience and may even be preparing meals or doing light housekeeping as well.
 Nanny pay would typically be equivalent to experienced babysitter pay because generally a nanny’s duties extend to light housekeeping and possibly preparing meals.

 - Extra duties – Requirements such as preparing meals, driving children to and/or from activities, or any other service that is above and beyond just keeping the children safe and entertained may increase babysitting rates as well.

 - Holiday date nights – New Years Eve and Valentines Day are popular holiday date nights.
 You may pay one and a half times the regular babysitting rate or more on these nights depending on where you live.

 - Your zip code – Believe it or not, the babysitter’s rate of pay can change from town to town even within the same geographic area.